jacobhallburns/SynthLog/README.md

   Ability to open a canvas and sketch in it using a mouse.<br/>
   Requirement 4 and 6:<br/>
   Ability to open a new notepage and edit that notepage.<br/>
+  Task 3: Distributing work load.
+Work on feeling out the difficulty of requirements.<br/>
   Homework:<br/>
   Learn how Github braches work. - all<br/>
   Start working on the notebook directory - Requirement 2 and 3 - Vincenzo Barager.<br/>